-Oklahoma alcohol laws cover alcoholic beverages in the state.
-Those laws of most concern to most people involve drinking.
+Oklahoma alcohol laws cover all alcoholic beverages in the state.
+Of most concern to most people are drinking laws.
 Alcohol laws vary from state to state.
 They even vary within each state.
 The result is confusion.
 But breaking one can cause big problems.

 I. Minimum Ages for Alcohol